anshumanjadiya1102/anshumanjadiya1102/README.md

 </div>

-> A suite of Java applications designed to showcase clean UI, productivity, and coding efficiency. <br>
+A curated list of Java applications designed to showcase clean UI, productivity, and coding efficiency. <br>
 My latest produces include:
 - _Java Calculator_- *A modern calculator GUI with number and operator buttons, styled with a blue "=" button.*
 - _Java Todo-App_- *A terminal-based To-Do application showing available commands and a sample task list.*